daemth/easychart/README.md

 Available under the MIT license.

 ## Sponsoring
-This plugin is sponsored by The Government of Flanders: http://overheid.vlaanderen.be
+This plugin was initially developed for and partially sponsored by The Government of Flanders: http://overheid.vlaanderen.be.